md-zaman/kubernetes/Notes.md

         kubectl apply -f cm.yml

         Now, what will happen is the kubernetes pod, without getting restarted will know that the value of the configmap has changed.
 Let's find out:
-        Fisrt let's make sure that the port you have applied has actually changed:
+        First, let's make sure that the port you have applied has actually changed:

         kubectl describe cm test-cm
         - decribes the referred configmap(cm)- here 'test-cm'